psyomn/notes/languages/c/macros/doc.markdown

 ~~~~

 That should print out the results of what happens when the preprocessor goes
 over your code (and in turn expand macros).
+You might get some other stuff
+before the actual code you expect if you included header files (because their
+contents essentially get copied into the processed file).

 ## Using Macros for Values